zahra-ehghaghi/devops-bash-scripts-zahra/scripts/simple-retry-script/README.md

 # Simple Retry Script
-This is a simple script for tryint to run a command
+these are  simple scriptxs for trying to run a command
 ## How to use
 ```